 Tencent is implementing blockchain technology to enhance legal billing and taxation in the Chinese city of Shenzhen.
-The multinational is leveraging the technology to help combat fake invoices as well as reduce case of businesses in the city taking advantage of tax drawbacks
+In reality, the multinational is exploring blockchain for enterprise applications leveraging the technology to help combat fake invoices as well as reduce the case of businesses in the city taking advantage of tax drawbacks

 In partnership with Shenzhen city State Administration of Taxation, the company is hoping to use the emerging technology to verify invoices authenticity.
-Tencent is to link all parties to a transaction with the blockchain solution thereby making it easy for tax officials to locate the source of an invoice, verify its authenticity as well as confirm reimbursement information.
 The proposed blockchain solution is to be incorporated’ into the company’s messaging-scale media app WeChat platform.

 Baidu is another Chinese multinational that has provided a good blockchain implementation example.
 The search giant has launched an image rights management system powered by blockchain technology.

 In reality, the system provides a way for photographers as well as photo agencies to create profiles and be in a position to claim copyrights to their images.
 The comptECH any appears to have borrowed a leaf out of Kodak’s photo tracking system KodakOne.

 The company has also unraveled a good example of blockchain implementation in the gaming sector.
 Leci Gou is the company’s new blockchain-powered pet rearing game that is somehow similar to the CryptoKitties.
 The game serves as a marketing and loyalty program as players can earn crypto puppies as well as game credits on purchasing Baidu products.

 In addition, Baidu has launched an open platform that allows enterprise developers to build blockchain-based applications focusing on areas of digital billing and bank credit management.